erelsgl/dynprog/README.md

 # dynprog
-Generic dynamic programming in Python
+Generic dynamic programming in Python.

+See the [examples](examples/) folder for examples.